Skip to main content

 That house is now worth $330,000–$450,000 depending on the neighborhood.
 Property taxes at 2% run $6,600–$9,000 a year — a number that keeps climbing as assessed values catch up with the market.
 Insurance goes up.
 The roof needs replacing.
 None of this is optional.

 A HECM works differently in Fort Worth than it does in Scottsdale or San Francisco.
 The proceeds are smaller, but so is the cost of living.
-Eliminating a $900/month mortgage payment or accessing $120,000–$150,000 in credit line isn't flashy — but it's the margin between comfortable and struggling on a fixed income.
+Eliminating a $900/month mortgage payment or opening a credit line worth roughly $115,000–$170,000 (depending on your age and home value) isn't flashy — but it's the margin between comfortable and struggling on a fixed income.

 Fort Worth housing snapshot